-The Restated Certificate of Incorporation authorizes us to issue 740,000,000 shares of Class A Common Stock, par value \$0.0001 per share (referred to in this summary as "common stock"); 10,000,000 shares of Class B Common Stock, par value \$0.0001 per share; and 1,000,000 shares of preferred stock, par value \$0.0001 per share.
-(At December 31, 2021, there were 0 shares of Class B Common Stock and 0 shares of preferred stock outstanding.
-Neither the Class B Common Stock nor the preferred stock are registered under Section 12 of the Exchange Act.)
+Our certificate of incorporation authorizes us to issue a total of 751,000,000 shares of stock, all having a par value of \$0.0001 per share, including (a) 750,000,000 shares of a class designated common stock ("Common Stock"), comprised of (i) 740,000,000 shares of a series of such class designated Class A Common Stock and (ii) 10,000,000 shares of a series of such class designated Class B Common Stock; and (b) 1,000,000 shares of a class designated preferred stock.
+(As of the end of the last fiscal year and the filing of the report in which this summary is included, there were 0 shares of Class B Common Stock and 0 shares of preferred stock outstanding.
+Neither the Class B Common Stock nor the preferred stock is registered under Section 12 of the Exchange Act.)

-We are authorized to issue additional shares of common stock without further stockholder approval, except as may be required by applicable law or stock exchange regulations.
-The holders of shares of our common stock, subject to the preferential rights of the holders of any shares of our preferred stock, are entitled to dividends when and as declared by our board of directors.
-The holders of our common stock have one vote per share on all matters submitted to a vote of the stockholders, and the right to share pro rata in our net assets in liquidation after payment of any amounts due to creditors and in respect of any preferred stock.
-Holders of our common stock are not entitled as a matter of right to any preemptive or subscription rights and are not entitled to cumulative voting for directors.
-All outstanding shares of common stock are fully paid and non-assessable.
-Our common stock is listed on The Nasdaq Stock Market under the trading symbol "NVTS."
-The transfer agent and registrar for our common stock is Continental Stock Transfer & Trust Company.
+We are authorized to issue additional shares of Class A Common Stock without further stockholder approval, except as may be required by applicable law or stock exchange regulations.
+Holders of shares of our Class A Common Stock, subject to the preferential rights of holders of any shares of preferred stock, are entitled to dividends when and as declared by our board of directors.
+Holders of our Class A Common Stock have one vote per share on all matters submitted to a vote of the stockholders, and the right to share pro rata in our net assets in liquidation after payment of any amounts due to creditors and in respect of any preferred stock.
+Holders of shares of our Class A Common Stock are not entitled as a matter of right to any preemptive or subscription rights, and are not entitled to cumulative voting in director elections.
+All issued and outstanding shares of Class A Common Stock are fully paid and non-assessable.
+Our Class A Common Stock is listed on The Nasdaq Stock Market under the trading symbol "NVTS."
+The transfer agent and registrar for our Class A Common Stock is Continental Stock Transfer & Trust Company.

-Our Bylaws provide that the annual meeting of stockholders shall be held on such date as may be fixed by our board of directors and as stated in a written notice, which must be mailed or delivered to each stockholder not less than 10 nor more than 60 days before the date of the meeting unless otherwise required by the DGCL.
+Our bylaws provide that the annual meeting of stockholders shall be held on such date as may be fixed by our board of directors and as stated in a written notice, which must be mailed or delivered to stockholders not less than 10 nor more than 60 days before the date of the meeting unless otherwise required by the DGCL.